Have you ever been charged a cancellation fee from Lyft?

 Drivers are paid cancellation fees to compensate for the time and miles they drive on a cancelled ride.

-The cancellation fee for drivers is the greater of these two numbers: The minimum cancellation fee, or the mileage + time that they drove to the passenger, calculated according to the local rate card.
+The cancellation fee for drivers is the greater of two numbers: The minimum cancellation fee, or the mileage + time that they drove to the passenger, calculated according to the local rate card.

 - Regular cancellations: $2 minimum, $15 maximum